 As of September 2012, nearly 1,100 children had been trained at the ZNS camps, according to information presented to Parliament in February 2013.

 In 2011, the government also set up a land resettlement scheme at a former refugee camp in Northern province, Mwale says.
-Homeless kids who have had vocational training and are at least 18 are given land to start a life away from the streets.
+Kids who have had vocational training and are at least 18 are given land to start a life away from the streets.

-Fifty-three former street children have settled there, and the government plans to resettle 300 more, says David Musonda, the chief youth development officer for the Ministry of Youth and Sport.
+Fifty-three children who formerly lived on the streets have settled there, and the government plans to resettle 300 more, says David Musonda, the chief youth development officer for the Ministry of Youth and Sport.

 The size of each plot depends on the career path a settler chooses.
 Those who want to farm are given more land, Musonda says.